This week I shipped the UIengine v2.0 🥳

 The recently added CSS Adapter extracts custom properties and displays the values, analoguous to the component properties.
 This is especially helpful when you are developing themes as you can see the differences easily.

 The pen icon in the interface opens the displyed file directly in VS Code while development.
-In production this links the file in your repository, i.e. the GitHub or GitLab interface.
+In production this links the file in your repository, e.g. the GitHub or GitLab interface.

 The React sample project also got updated to v2.0, so have a look at the source code in case you are curious or need some ideas to get started.